opi-lab/computer-vision-python/index.md

 ##  Aims and Scope

-This semester course is an introduction to computer vision.
+This semester course is an introduction to computer vision in Python.
 It is aimed at graduate students in the Faculty of Engineering.
-We will focus on the practical and theoretical aspects of techniques in computer vision.
+We will focus on the practical aspects of techniques in computer vision with a hands on approach.

 At the end of the lectures, one would be able to:

-- Have clear idea of challenges in computer vision due to increasing use in mobile applications.
 - Understand many different computer vision algorithms and approaches.
-- Implement computer vision algorithms for mid-level vision tasks.
+- Implement computer vision algorithms for mid-level vision tasks in Python.